Zvejnieki burial ground: Burial 310

 This burial had been disturbed, and there is no conclusion on what gender or age the individual was.
 Only lower limbs and the pelvis were preserved.

 Burial 311

-This burial had been greatly disturbed but with the placement of the vertebrae, as well as help from the presence of phalanges from the left hand they know that it was a primary burial.
+This burial had been greatly disturbed but with the placement of the vertebrae, as well as the presence of phalanges from the left hand they know that it was a primary burial.

 Burial 312

 This person was found in the first excavation but could not be completed.
-Before they got back to it, it was looted.
+Before they returned, it was looted.
 From the first excavation they determined that it contained four individuals, three adults and one child.
 There were also flint artifacts found, but it is unclear what their use was.

 Burial 313

-This person was a 33 to 37 years old woman.
+This person was a 33 to 37 year old woman.
 They found a full skeleton that was placed on its back.
 She was a primary deposit, and the space was filled.
 There were a few animal bones found, but these may have just been a coincidence.